exosite-archive/hvac-reference-application/README.md

 TODO: A solution is a set of static files, modules, eventhandlers, and endpoints for interacting with your device's data and users.
 ```

+## Connect the Product to the Solution

+1. In your Murano solution, click on the *SERVICES* tab

+2. Select *Product*

+3. Select the settings icon

+4. Select the product(s) you want to include in the solution

+5. Click "APPLY"

 ## Use Mr. Murano to Sync Code

 At this point the product is created and the solution is ready to be deployed.
 In the BBG HVAC repository directory, you can sync the code base.
 Ensure you are in the BBG HVAC repository directory and then use the syncup command of Mr. Murano.